Edgar Çani: Loan at Ascoli

 In July 2008, Ascoli confirmed they had signed Çani on loan for the 2008–09 Serie B season.
 He scored 4 goals in 24 appearances, most of them as a starter.
 Ascoli finished the season in 16th.

 Loan at Padova

 On 20 August 2009 Çani was signed with fellow Serie B team Padova on loan.
 He made his competitive debut one day later in the opening league matchday against Modena by playing the last 17 minutes of a 1–0 home win.
 His first score-sheet contributions came in his second ever appearance for the club one week later, scoring the equaliser in an eventual 1–1 draw at Reggina.
 During the first half of the 2009–10 season, Çani was below expectations, netting only twice in 19 appearances.

 Loan at Piacenza

 He left Padova in January 2010 to be loaned out to another Serie B team, Piacenza, for the rest of the season.
 He made his debut for Piacenza by scoring two goals in a 3–1 win over Triestina.
-He finished his loan spell with a respectable amount of 6 goals in 14 appearances.
+He finished his loan spell with a respectable number of 6 goals in 14 appearances.